El-Sherif/CSGO/README.md

 # Event Planner
-Create Events with specificed timing, location, catering, and pay for it online.
+Create Events with specified timing, location, catering, and pay for it online.

 ![](https://img.techpowerup.org/200526/event-planner.png)